 The precious red coral, Corallium rubrum, and the yellow gorgonian, Eunicella cavolini, have been frequently reported as co-occurring species in the deep Mediterranean sea.
 However, knowledge regarding spatial distribution of the two species in the deep sea is still fragmentary as well as potential factors driving their co-existence.
 This paper aimed to provide additional data on distribution and demography of the precious red coral and yellow gorgonian populations below 90m depth in the Western Mediterranean Sea, aiming at analysing their variability when co-occur.
-Both species exhibited the highest population density at deeper depths and the presence of an inverse relationship between population density and colony height.
-We found a high percentage (40% on average) of red coral harvestable colonies (>10 mm basal diameter), as well as of living colonies (77% as average).
-Our study evidenced that red coral density and height did not significantly varied with the presence of E. cavolini, whereas the yellow gorgonian showed significant higher density in presence of red coral, even if with lower height.
+Both species exhibited the highest population density in the deeper part of their bathymetric distribution (i.e. 90-120 m) where an inverse relationship between population density and colony height have been also observed for both species.
+We found a high percentage (40% on average) of red coral harvestable colonies (>10 mm basal diameter), as well as of living colonies (77% on average).
+Red coral population density and colony height were not affected by the presence of E. cavolini, whereas for the yellow gorgonian density was significantly higher and colony height lower in presence of red coral.
 Distance-based linear modelling (DistLM) emphasized that, when co-occurring, the variability of the two species’ densities were significantly driven by the density - rather than by morphology (i.e., height) - of the other species.
 We stress the need of further manipulative studies to elucidate the possible mutual effects of suspension feeders and to test the role of different environmental factors potentially influencing interspecific relationships.

 Keywords: Corallium rubrum, Eunicella cavolini, demography, co-occurrence, deep sea, Mediterranean Sea